-Treatment for Myelodysplastic Syndromes
+Treatment for MDS

 Therapies for myelodysplastic syndromes (MDS) are initiated in patients with a shorter predicted survival or in patients with clinically significant cytopenias.
 The impact of most MDS therapies on survival remains unproven.